By Porter Anderson, Editor-in-Chief | @Porter_Anderson

 - Fifty Shades of Grey, EL James (Cornerstone) | 2012

 - Eleanor Oliphant is Completely Fine, Gail Honeyman (HarperFiction) | 2018

 - The Lost Words, Jackie Morris and Robert Macfarlane (Hamish Hamilton) | 2018

 - 5 Ingredients by Jamie Oliver (Michael Joseph) | 2018

 - Normal People, Sally Rooney (Faber) | 2019

-It’s interesting to note that in some years, more than one title was selected, as in last year’s “half a Booker” for both Margaret Atwood and Bernadine Evaristo.
+It’s interesting to note that in some years, more than one title was selected, as in last year’s “half a Booker” for both Margaret Atwood and Bernardine Evaristo.

 And in some cases, the jurors note, they veered from the “book of the year” winner because “hindsight changes our view.”
 In 1997, for example, the book of the year Longitude beat the children’s book of the Year winner Northern Lights, but—say the jurors—they both merit inclusion on this longlist.